Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Elevate client communication

-According to the National Association of Realtors (NAR), there are currently over 1.5 million real estate agents in the US.
+According to the National Association of Realtors (NAR), there were roughly 1.44 million Realtors in the U.S. as of June 2026.
 This means that if you don’t reply to a prospect’s message right away, chances are they will turn to your competition.
 Having a real estate CRM ensures you can be notified the moment a potential client reaches out to you, regardless of the channel.
 Each conversation will be recorded in the system automatically, with some CRMs being able to transcribe and analyze each call to determine client concerns and intent.

 Did You Know?Did you know

-71% of buyers and 81% of sellers employed the first real estate agent they’ve contacted, reinforcing the importance of prompt and effective client communication.
+In NAR’s 2025 Profile of Home Buyers and Sellers, 88 percent of buyers and 91 percent of sellers used a real estate agent or broker — the highest seller share on record — reinforcing the importance of prompt and effective client communication.

 Get full visibility into your agency’s performance